shawntabrizi/rust-state-machine/14/template/README.md

 However... `struct Runtime` is composed of `system::Pallet` and `balances::Pallet`, so these structs ALSO need to implement the Debug trait.

 Complete the `TODO`s across the different files in your project and print out your final runtime at the end of the `main` function.

+You can use `cargo run` to see the output of your `println`.
+Everything should compile and run without warnings.